mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

           cors: true
 ```

-But the domain-specific language yields shorter definition: this example has 45 lines of YAML + 123 lines of JavaScript functions.
+The domain-specific language yields a shorter definition: this example has 45 lines of YAML + 123 lines of JavaScript functions.

-Amazon's [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/index.html) (SAM) looks very similar to the Serverless Framework, but tailored to be AWS-specific.
+Amazon's [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/index.html) (SAM) looks very similar to the Serverless Framework but tailored to be AWS-specific.

 Is that the end game?
 I don't think so.

 Desired Properties of Infrastructure Definition Tool
 ----------------------------------------------------

 So what have we learned while going through the existing landscape?
-The perfect infrastracuture tools should:
+The perfect infrastructure tools should:

 - Provide **reproducible** results of deployments
-- Be **scriptable**, i.e. require no human intervention after the definition is complete
+- Be **scriptable**, i.e., require no human intervention after the definition is complete
 - Define **desired state** rather than exact steps to achieve it
-- Support **multiple cloud prodivers** and hybrid scenarios
+- Support **multiple cloud providers** and hybrid scenarios
-- Be **universal** in a sense of using the same tool to define any type of resource
+- Be **universal** in the sense of using the same tool to define any type of resource
-- Be **succint** and **concise** to stay readable and manageable
+- Be **succinct** and **concise** to stay readable and manageable
 - ~~Use YAML-based format~~

 Nah, I crossed out the last item.
-YAML seems to be the most popular language among this class of tools (and I haven't even touched Kubernetes yet!), but I'm not convinced it works good for me.
-[YAML has many flaws and I just don't want to use it](https://noyaml.com/).
+YAML seems to be the most popular language among this class of tools (and I haven't even touched Kubernetes yet!), but I'm not convinced it works well for me.
+[YAML has many flaws, and I just don't want to use it](https://noyaml.com/).

 Have you noticed that I haven't mentioned **Infrastructure as code** a single time yet?
-Well, here we go (from [wikipedia](https://en.wikipedia.org/wiki/Infrastructure_as_code)):
+Well, here we go (from [Wikipedia](https://en.wikipedia.org/wiki/Infrastructure_as_code)):

 > Infrastructure as code (IaC) is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.